rogelioprieto/linux-tips/_posts/2024-07-01-python-vscode-vscodium-install-pip.md

 ---
 layout: post
-title: "install pip in an virtual environment in VS Codium or VS Code"
+title: "Install pip in an virtual environment in VS Codium or VS Code"
 categories: python programming
 ---